CloudCommandos/JohnChan/Azure DevOps/Windows_Docker_Container_Agent.md

   $Env:AZP_RUN_ONCE = "no"
 }
 if (-not ($Env:AZP_RUN_ONCE -eq 'yes' -or $Env:AZP_RUN_ONCE -eq 'no')) {
-  Write-Error "error: AZP_RUN_ONCE environment variable should be either 'yes' or 'no'(default)" exit 1
+  Write-Error "error: AZP_RUN_ONCE environment variable should be either 'yes' or 'no'" exit 1
 }
 Write-Host "The agent run-once option is set to `"$Env:AZP_RUN_ONCE`""